Gibraltar International Airport: Construction

-Business development since the 2000s
+Business development 2000–2009

-On 3 November 2003, Monarch announced a new route from Gibraltar to Manchester Airport.
+On 3 November 2003, Monarch Airlines announced a new route from Gibraltar to Manchester Airport.
 It was the first route from Gibraltar to operate to the North of England.
 However, on 19 July 2006, Monarch withdrew the route due to the cost.
 On 21 April 2008, Monarch announced it would resume the services to Manchester from 12 September 2008.
 The route operated three to five times a week: every Monday, Wednesday and Friday in winter season, as well as on Thursdays and Sundays in the summer season.

-By late 2005 and early 2006, the implementation of a new agreement was one of the main topics of the Gibraltar Trilateral Forum being held between the Governments of Gibraltar, Spain and the United Kingdom.
+By late 2005 and early 2006, the implementation of a new agreement was one of the main topics of the Gibraltar Trilateral Forum being held between the Governments of Gibraltar, Spain, and the United Kingdom.
 As a result, the Córdoba Accord was signed on 18 September 2006 by all parties.
 This ended all discriminatory restrictions on civilian flights to Gibraltar International, including the prohibition of flights over Spanish soil, and exclusion of Gibraltar from all EU agreements on air transport, allowing civilian flights from all nations into Gibraltar International.

-On 17 November 2006 Iberia announced that it would start flights from Madrid to Gibraltar using an Airbus A319 aircraft.
-This was a landmark move as no Spanish airline had flown to Gibraltar since 1979, because of its disputed status.
-Iberia began flights to Gibraltar International on 16 December 2006 with a flight from Madrid that included some members of the Spanish Government on board.
+On 17 November 2006, Iberia Airlines announced that it would start flights from Madrid to Gibraltar using an Airbus A319 aircraft.
+This was a landmark move, as no Spanish airline had flown to Gibraltar since 1979, because of its disputed status.
+Iberia began flights to Gibraltar International on 16 December 2006, with a flight from Madrid that included some members of the Spanish Government on board.
 GB Airways flew a one-off flight in the other direction with a group of children from the Gibraltar area making up the passengers.
-In May 2007 GB Airways (flying as a British Airways franchisee) also began operating the route between Madrid and Gibraltar, however, this was discontinued on 30 September, leaving Iberia to work the route alone.
-On 22 September 2008 Iberia announced that it would cease its flights to Madrid by 28 September due to "economic reasons", namely, lack of demand.
+In May 2007, GB Airways (flying as a British Airways franchisee) also began operating the route between Madrid and Gibraltar, however, this was discontinued on 30 September, leaving Iberia to work the route alone.
+On 22 September 2008, Iberia announced that it would cease its flights to Madrid by 28 September due to "economic reasons", namely, lack of demand.
 This left Gibraltar, once again, without any air links with Spain.

 In April 2009, Ándalus Líneas Aéreas restored Gibraltar's air link with the Spanish capital.
-In July 2009 Ándalus also began scheduled flights to Barcelona, increasing the destinations in Spain to two.
+In July 2009, Ándalus also began scheduled flights to Barcelona, increasing the destinations in Spain to two.
 However, the airline ceased to serve this route in September 2009 due to a lack of demand.
 In April 2010, it was confirmed that Ándalus flights to and from Gibraltar had been indefinitely suspended.
 And now yet again, Gibraltar has no direct air links to Spain. Ándalus Líneas Aéreas ceased operations on 13 August 2010.

 In 2009, British Airways moved its flights from Gatwick to its main base at London Heathrow.